wp6304c623.png

 Initial Considerations

-Consider the costs and your reason for moving.
+When buying a house consider the costs and your reason for moving.
 Perhaps an extension would be a better option.

 Location - where would you like to move to.
 The risk of flooding, council tax levels etc.